WRESTLING WITH FAITH

 Sermon:

-Conclusion: Let us be people who see and live out Jesus’ true mission.
+Conclusion: Let us be people who bring justice to the world through love and empathy.

 0 Comments